Intrauterine devices (IUDs) are small, flexible, T-shaped plastic devices that are inserted into the uterus.

 Five types of IUDs are currently available in the United States.

 Four of them release a progestin (levonorgestrel).
-One of these is effective for 3 years, and the others are effective for at least 5 years.
-During that time, only about 0.9% of women become pregnant with the 3-year IUD, and about 0.7 to 1.5% of women become pregnant with the 5-year IUDs.
+One of these is effective for 3 years, and others are effective for at least 5 or 7 years.
+During that time, pregnancy occurs in only

 The fifth type, which contains copper, is effective for at least 10 years.
 When it is left in place for 12 years, fewer than 2% of women become pregnant.